HeyMehedi/astra-sites/README.md

 ## Changelog ##

+v3.4.1 - 12-September-2023
+- Improvement: Improved the Starter Template Modal for users using Elementor in Dark Mode.
+- Fix: Addressed broken links and alignment issues in the welcome banner, especially on different resolutions.
+- Improvement: Added compatibility for the latest webpack CLI.
+- Fix: Fixed the issue of displaying HTML Markup in the notice when a block is not found in Elementor.

 v3.4.0 - 11-August-2023
 - New: Added SureCart variation for every eCommerce based template.
 - Fix: Resolved an issue where the import progress percentage would overflow the limit.